-ODT effective resistance, $R{TT(EFF)}$, is defined by bits E2 and E6 of the EMR, as shown in Figure 38 (page 82).
+ODT effective resistance, $R{TT(EFF)}$, is defined by bits E2 and E6 of the EMR, as shown in Figure 38 (page 83).
 The ODT feature is designed to improve signal integrity of the memory channel by allowing the DDR2 SDRAM controller to independently turn on/off ODT for any or all devices.
-R{TT} effective resistance values of 50Ω , 75Ω , and 150Ω are selectable and apply to each DQ, DQS/DQS#, RDQS/RDQS#, UDQS/UDQS#, LDQS/LDQS#, DM, and UDM/LDM signals.
-Bits (E6, E2) determine what ODT resistance is enabled by turning on/off "sw1," "sw2," or "sw3."
-The ODT effective resistance value is selected by enabling switch "sw1," which enables all R1 values that are 150Ω each, enabling an effective resistance of 75Ω (R{TT2} [EFF] = R2/2).
-Similarly, if "sw2" is enabled, all R2 values that are 300Ω each, enable an effective ODT resistance of 150Ω (R{TT2} [EFF] = R2/2).
-Switch "sw3" enables R1 values of 100Ω , enabling effective resistance of 50Ω .
+R{TT} effective resistance values of 50Ω , 75Ω , and 150Ω are selectable and apply to each DQ, DQS/DQS#, RDQS/RDQS#, UDQS/UDQS#, LDQS/LDQS#, DM, and UDM/LDM signal.
+Bits (E6, E2) determine what ODT resistance is enabled by turning on/off sw1, sw2, or sw3.
+The ODT effective resistance value is selected by enabling switch sw1, which enables all R1 values that are 150Ω each, enabling an effective resistance of 75Ω ($R{TT2}{[EFF]} = R2/2$).
+Similarly, if sw2 is enabled, all R2 values that are 300Ω each, enable an effective ODT resistance of 150Ω ($R{TT2}{[EFF]} = R2/2$).
+Switch sw3 enables R1 values of 100Ω , enabling effective resistance of 50Ω .
 Reserved states should not be used, as an unknown operation or incompatibility with future versions may result.

-The ODT control ball is used to determine when $R{TT(EFF)}$ is turned on and off, assuming ODT has been enabled via bits E2 and E6 of the EMR.
+The ODT control ball is used to determine when R{TT(EFF)} is turned on and off, assuming ODT has been enabled via bits E2 and E6 of the EMR.
 The ODT feature and ODT input ball are only used during active, active power-down (both fast-exit and slow-exit modes), and precharge power-down modes of operation.

 ODT must be turned off prior to entering self refresh mode.
 During power-up and initialization of the DDR2 SDRAM, ODT should be disabled until the EMR command is issued.
 This will enable the ODT feature, at which point the ODT ball will determine the $R{\rm TT(EFF)}$ value.
-Anytime the EMR enables the ODT function, ODT may not be driven HIGH until eight clocks after the EMR has been enabled (see Figure 81 (page 129) for ODT timing diagrams).
+Anytime the EMR enables the ODT function, ODT may not be driven HIGH until eight clocks after the EMR has been enabled (see Figure 81 (page 130) for ODT timing diagrams).